spadgos/spadgos.github.com/source/_posts/2013-09-01-using-requirejs-for-standalone-libraries.markdown

 If you were to run this now, you'd see the build do its thing: the node modules downloaded and then your source files would be combined and written to the output file.
 Sweet!
 Run it again, and you'll see a message "make: Nothing to be done for \`all'".
 This means that make has detected that everything is up to date and so it doesn't need to do anything -- this is a key goal of a build process as it means you won't be wasting time downloading or rebuilding things which don't need it -- but hang on, how does it know it's up to date?
 In this case, it is looking at the dependencies of the target and sees that you now have a file in `myLib.js` and therefore its job is done.
 That's good, but if you change one of your source files and run make, it will happily tell you there's nothing to be done again, leaving you with an out of date library!
 Bummer!

 To fix this, we need to tell it which files will influence the build, potentially making the final file out of date, so by collecting a list of all the source files and listing them as dependencies, an update to any one of them will make the target rebuild.
-Rather than manually list them all (which could be error-prone), you can just use a shell command in the Makefile.
+Rather than manually list them all (which could be tedious and error-prone), you can just use a shell command in the Makefile.

 ```bash
 TARGET=myLib.js